Michael-C-Buckley/nixos

 This project makes fairly heavy use of flake-parts.
 It is the required supporting library for Dendritic patterns.

 Hjem is a NixOS module-based user home configuration framework.
 It is like Home-Manager in that it allows a user’s home to be declared.
 It is different as it follows a much leaner approach.
 I prefer the higher performance, more reliable codebase and mechanisms, and lack of overly opinionated defaults in my configs.
-It does not provide modules but another project, Hjem-Rum does.
+It does not provide modules but another project, Hjem-Rum does (although I do not use this).

 Iynaix - For various things including providing excellent examples for repl.nix, Impermanence, and ZFS, among other sane ideas like a format script over Disko